-- 1. (Optional) If you have not already done so, save the changes you have made to the asset you are working on by clicking Apply in the InSite pane. - 2.
+- 1. (Optional) If you have not already done so, save the changes you have made to the asset you are working on by clicking Save in the InSite pane. - 2.
 In the InSite pane, click Assignments to expand the Assignments section.

-The InSite pane isplays a list of your workflow assignments in the current site.
+The Assignments section displays a list of your current workflow assignments.

-- 3. (Optional) If you have not yet completed the necessary work on the asset you for which you want to complete the assignment, do the following (otherwise, proceed to the next step): - a.
-Select the asset to open it in the InSite interface. - b.
-Complete the necessary work on the asset by following the steps in "Editing Assets in the InSite Interface," on page 86 and "Managing Page Content Using the InSite Interface," on page 88, whichever is applicable. - c.
+- 3. (Optional) If you have not yet completed the necessary work on the assigned asset, do the following (otherwise, proceed to the next step): - a.
+Hover your cursor over the Info (i) icon next to the asset's name to see a pop-up description of the work you have been assigned to complete on the asset.
+(This description has been entered by the previous assignee.) - b.
+Select the asset to open it in the InSite interface. - c.
+Complete the necessary work on the asset by following the steps in "Editing Assets in the InSite Interface," on page 87 and "Managing Page Content Using the InSite Interface," on page 89, whichever is applicable. - d.
 Return to step 2 of this procedure. - 4.
 In the list of workflow assignments, locate the asset for which you want to finish the workflow assignment, and click its Finish Assignment (green check mark) icon.